ishioni/homelab-ops/kubernetes/talos/apps/kube-system/cilium/config/README.md

 **Note:** FRRouting (FRR) was added to the UDM-Pro firmware in version 3.1.15.
 Ensure your device is running firmware version 3.1.15 or later to follow this guide.

+## Step 0: Make a subnet

+If you're using a subnet outside of your servers IP range, you need to create a dedicated subnet/vlan pair for it, otherwise UnifiOS will NAT your traffic and you'll loose the source IP

 ## Step 1: Enable the BGP Daemon